-The survey of 1,000 UK consumers carried out for "The UK CX Decision-Makers' Guide" 21 looked at which the channels of preference would be in cases of high emotion, urgency and complexity through presenting survey respondents with three hypothetical scenarios.
+The survey of 1,000 UK consumers carried out for "The UK CX Decision-Makers' Guide" 20 looked at which the channels of preference would be in cases of high emotion, urgency and complexity through presenting survey respondents with three hypothetical scenarios.
 We have chosen to show here the preferred channels for the 'high emotion' scenario, that of receiving a desired product they had ordered from a company, which was incorrect when it arrived.
 This was defined as a 'high emotion interaction' as being sent an incorrect item is often frustrating, as not only has the desired product not arrived, but the customer is then left with the problem and effort of returning the item.
 This is not a particularly complex interaction, and in many cases will not be particularly urgent.

-The most popular option was to email the organisation, with 33% of respondents choosing this method.
-The second most popular, at 24%, was phoning the contact centre, and web chat also made a strong appearance, with 15% respondents choosing this as their preference.
+The most popular option was to email the organisation, with 36% of respondents choosing this method.
+The second most popular, at 23%, was phoning the contact centre, and web chat also made a strong appearance, with 14% respondents choosing this as their preference.

-There was a strong pattern based on the age of the survey respondent and their preferred channel: the older demographics were more likely to pick up the phone, although email was popular with all over-24 age groups.
-Web chat was a very popular option with the youngest demographic, equalling the telephony channel.
+There was a strong pattern based on the age of the survey respondent and their preferred channel: the older demographics were the most likely to pick up the phone, although email was popular with all age groups.
+Web chat was a very popular option with the younger demographics, overtaking the telephony channel and suggesting that it is no longer only the very youngest demographic that are happy to use web chat.

-11 of the sub-35 year-old age groups would choose social media, which is a major finding for businesses serving these customers.
+14% of the sub-25 year-old age group would choose social media, which is a major finding for businesses serving these customers.